PabloK/Zodiac/readme.md

 * Set up your default start and stop times
 * Start your daily time reports

-This software is provided as is.
+###Disclaimer
+This software is provided as is any one is free to use it.
+Copies of this software fetched from un official sources like for instance this git repository are not concidered functional.
+All releases are found on chrome webstore.

 The author of this extension can not be held liable for any harm caused by the useage of this software.

 ###Development setup